mapbiomas-brazil/user-toolkit/README.md

 # About

-User Toolkit for MapBiomas data access in Google Earth Engine.
+User Toolkit to download MapBiomas data with in Google Earth Engine.

 # Release History

 * 1.0.0
-    * Acess and download data using user's vector
+    * Access and download data using user's vector
 * 1.1.0
     * Updated to collection 4.0

 # How to use
 <h4>1.
 Getting the code</h4>

-Acess the **[repository](https://code.earthengine.google.com/?accept_repo=users/mapbiomas/user-toolkit)** directly in Google Earth Engine.
-The scripts will appears at **Reader Session** of your scripts tab.
+Access the **[repository](https://code.earthengine.google.com/?accept_repo=users/mapbiomas/user-toolkit)** directly in Google Earth Engine.
+The repository will appear at **Reader Session** of your scripts tab.

 <img src="misc/getting-code.png"
      alt="Markdown Monster icon"